 Content marketing is everywhere.
 These days, every other marketing manager (and even his dog) is producing high-quality, compelling content day and night.
 Unfortunately, having a blog and filling it up with text doesn’t guarantee a steady stream of leads.
 Your expectations for a high ROI might be left empty-handed without a proper understanding of how content marketing works.
-Moreover, when it comes to SaaS startups, the competition for a reader’s attention is very tough.
+Moreover, when it comes to SaaS startups or web design and developers, the competition for a reader’s attention is very tough.
 You have to be head-and-shoulders above your rivals if you aim to succeed.

 When we started working on Chanty, our team communication tool, we decided to give content marketing a try.
 Luckily, in a few months, we were able to see real progress.